suraj-deshmukh/Covid19India/README.md

 # Covid19India
-A Python3 Library to get India's Total Covid patients stats as well State wise stats
+A Python3 Library to get India's Total Covid patients stats as well as State wise stats

 # Installation